-- Power-point presentation on any topic - Preparing e-content - Working with MOODLE platform - Project/presentation on Open educational resources of India and the World - Analysis of the different application software packages referring to their use in education. - Preparation of a project report by using various application software packages and its critical appraisal
+- Power-point presentation on any topic access, availability and policy issues on - Preparing e-content - Working with MOODLE on any web based learning platform/tools - Creating learning environments with virtual platforms - Project/presentation on Open educational resources of India and the World - Analysis of the different application software packages referring to their use in education. - Preparation of a project report by using various application software packages and its critical appraisal

-MODE OF TRANSACTION: lecture cum discussion, workshop, seminar assignment, presentation by students, laboratory& practice
+MODE OF TRANSACTION: lecture cum discussion, workshop, seminar assignment Demonstration, group activity/projects, presentation by students, laboratory& practice flipped and blended mode learning as when required.